onurgenes/onurgenes/README.md

 ### I am a software developer and owner of [epist.io][website]

 - 🔭 I’m currently working on getting new contracts for [my own company][website]
-- You can check my micro SaaS projects: [Create Twitter Threads(SOLD 🤑)](https://threadmaker.co), [Super Portfolio](https://superportfolio.co), [Bulut Muhasebe](https://bulutmuhasebe.co)
+- You can check my micro SaaS projects: [Create Twitter Threads(SOLD 🤑)](https://threadmaker.co), [Super Portfolio](https://superportfolio.co), [The Uptime Monitor](https://theuptimemonitor.com)
-- 💬 Ask me about anything related to business or contacts
+- 💬 Ask me about anything related to business or contracts
-- ⚡ Fun fact: I really like to meet new people

 ---